Guardian Mountain Forest ‘School’

 ABOUT TEACHER LAURA:

 Laura is a Waldorf teacher, multi-disciplinary artist, and scholar of education.
 She is considered by peers and mentors to be a master educator in the Duncan integrative model as well as the Waldorf method.
 Her methods draw upon various influences and are generally grounded in her graduate study and ongoing immersion in the Anthropology of Education which looks comparatively at pedagogical methods across times and cultures to assess the likely impact of any educational protocol.
-Her work has received numerous awards and is currently the subject of an academic research project.
+Her work has received numerous awards and is currently the subject of third-party research.
 More about Laura and the other program teachers can be found on the 'About' tab.